 Diana’s fiancé Tom Bishop, who was later in the GB men’s team, went as her coach and wrote a report on the Championships for Rowing magazine which suggests that the path to selection for the double was somewhat bumpy; “First they were not going to be sent, then they were, and finally they were if they could do a standard time set by the selectors, which was subsequently ignored [he may have meant that they didn’t make the time because of poor conditions]; a trifle distracting when there is no other event in the year to which they were able to go [top men’s crews had Henley Royal Regatta to aim for too].”

-The double were still living apart but now even further as Margaret had transferred to Glasgow.
+The double were living apart as they had the previous year, but now even further as Margaret had moved to Glasgow.
 On the plus side, they’d asked GB men’s coach Bob Janousek to write them training plan, which he did.
 “It was a lovely training plan,” Christine remembers, “He was so realistic.
 So, for example, he would say things like, ‘When you‘re competing internationally, it’s very important to have a break from formal stuff.
 And the thing that matters in the end is being in the right mental state.
 So after the European Championships until January you do a different sort of thing,’ and he said, ‘Scull,’ which meant doing distances, but he’d have running [too].
 So I used to go running up in Windsor Great Park and the kind of running he was wanting us to do was like ten minutes at 90% effort and then a five minute break.
 And it all worked out very well.
 I’d park at the corner of the park and run along to the top of the waterfall, and clamber round the waterfall coming back and whatever else, but it was taking the pressure, the stress of training off you.
 And then you started again in January for the build-up.
 And the same with the kind of weight training.
 It was just stuff that you could enjoy, really.”

 Diana Preston didn’t have anything this formal.
 “I don’t think I did any land training,” she laughs.
 “I probably must have done some running.
 I certainly didn’t do any weights.
 Through the winter I just did top to bottom in Durham which is only about a mile and ¾ and then back up through wiggles, you know – hopeless!”